adrianmuxworthy/ThellierCoolPy/README.md

 Second, these packages can be  installed via (just cut and paste):

-1. pip install numpy numba scipy ipywidgets ipyfileschooser codecs random2 regex tk
+1. pip install numpy numba scipy ipywidgets ipyfileschooser  random2 regex tk
 2. pip install -U matplotlib

 Depending on your OS, codecs may be installed as default.